Pieta with Canon Lluís Desplà

-The Piedad with Canon Liuís Desplà is one of the unacknowledged masterpieces of the European Renaissance by Bartolome Bermejo, which is characterized by naturalism and traditional Flemish art styles.
-“The Piedad” is classified as a mountain and valley series that portrays remarkable weather phenomena affected by the rage and calmness of clouds.
-The painting focuses on the facial expressions of the leading figures, a high level of detail, and references to other artists' depictions.
-This painting panel was commissioned for the donor's private oratory of a chapel.
-This painting is the last of Bermejo's artwork to be finished until he stopped working and eventually vanished.
+The Pieta with Canon Lluís Desplà is a Renaissance painting of 1490 by the Spanish artist Bartolomé Bermejo, which is characterized by naturalism and influences from Early Netherlandish painting.
+It depicts a pietá (literally "pity", piedad in Spanish), the scene in which the Virgin Mary mourns over the body of her son, Jesus Christ.
+It shows mountain weather with unusual detail for the period.
+The painting focuses on the facial expressions of the leading figures, a high level of detail, and has references to other artists' depictions.
+This painting panel was commissioned for the donor's private oratory.
+This painting is the last work by Bermejo to be finished before he stopped working and eventually vanished from the record.
+It is now in Barcelona Cathedral.

+A painted Latin inscription on the bottom of the frame records the donor and the date of 1490.

 Description

-In the Piedad, Bermejo uses an illusionistic language by creating a sense of capturing reality and sensory representation.
-Bermejo distinguished his subject matters with a series of deeply Spanish artisanal techniques and depicts each object with bright colors, transparency, polished gloss, gleaming metal, and splendid stone, gold, and silver materials.
+Bermejo uses an illusionistic language by creating a sense of capturing reality and sensory representation.
+Bermejo distinguished his subject matters with a series of Spanish artisanal techniques and depicts each object with bright colors, transparency, polished gloss, gleaming metal, and splendid stone, gold, and silver materials.
 This showcases how Bermejo applies detail to his work in depth using the Flemish oil glaze technique.
-The Piedad is painted on a polychrome wooden sculpture with three panels, a Catalonian traditional material that is moveable.
+The Pieta is painted on three wooden panels.
 Bermejo signed his painting with an inscription in all capital letters in a classic manner to evoke antique Latin inscriptions.
-This showcases Bermejo's interest in ancient Roman culture.
-The edges of Mary's mantle have the remarkable embedded texture of gold patterns, and the angle perspective of the robe is portrayed as actual fabric.
-This showcases the detailed way that Bermejo applies detail to his work using the Flemish oil glaze technique.
+This shows Bermejo's interest in ancient Roman culture.
+The edges of Mary's mantle have the embedded texture of gold patterns, and the angle perspective of the robe is portrayed as actual fabric.
+This shows the detailed way that Bermejo applies detail to his work using the Flemish oil glaze technique.